elddc/openspace/README.md

 # OpenSpace UIUC

-This project aggregates and visualizes the occupancy of public spaces on campus.

 Many students have issues finding space on campus in high-demand areas.
-To help students make more informed decisions, we utilize web scraping and crowdsourcing data to estimate occupancy, and display our estimates in an user-friendly map interface.
+To help students make more informed decisions, we utilize web scraping and crowdsourcing data to estimate occupancy of public spaces on campus, and display our estimates in a user-friendly map interface.
+Check it out at [openspace.projectcodeuiuc.org](https://openspace.projectcodeuiuc.org/).

 Data is currently sourced from Campus Recreation and university libraries.